brazilian-utils/brutils-python/CONTRIBUTING_EN.md

 Visit the [brutils issues page][brutils-issues] and find an issue that interests you and hasn't been assigned yet.

-Leave a comment in the issue with "bora!".
+Leave a comment in the issue with "bora!" (in Brazilian Portuguese, that means "let's go!").
 A bot will assign the issue to you.
 Once assigned, proceed to the next step.

 Feel free to ask any questions in the issue's page before or during the development process.